jamessl154/fullstackopen/part2/README.md

 ## part2
 https://fullstackopen.com/en/part2

 This part built on introducing React from part1.
 It explored creating forms, controlled components and the useEffect hook to manage side-effects.
-It also introduced some basic server-side functionality using [json-server](https://github.com/typicode/json-server) and connnecting the frontend to backend using [axios](https://github.com/axios/axios).
+It also introduced basic server-side functionality using [json-server](https://github.com/typicode/json-server) and connnecting the frontend to backend using [axios](https://github.com/axios/axios).
 Learned about REST and RESTful design.
 These are all frontend apps built with the create-react-app tool.

 - courseinfo
   - Extended the courseinfo frontend app from part1.
 Applied learning how to refactor components into modules.
 Practiced higher-order methods map and reduce to render collections in different ways.